What should chickens eat to keep healthy and happy?

 Should chickens eat medicated or unmedicated food?

 - Poultry food can be found in both medicated and unmedicated form and it's a question I'm often asked - should chickens eat a medicated feed?

 - A medicated product protects against (but does not cure) the disease coccidiosis, an

 infection of the digestive system which is most common in young chicks

 and can be fatal.
 It tends to breed in warm, moist conditions.

 I have never used medicated products with any of the chicks I've hatched myself,

 nor with any of my adults.
 I keep my chickens and their environment

-chicks picking up any form of illness or virus and I prefer them
+chicks picking up any form of illness or virus.
+I prefer them

 to build up their own immunity.